stephengold/RyzomDemos/README.md

 ## Statistics

-The `Statistics` application calculates statistics related to the imported assets and prints a report to `System.out`.
+The `Statistics` application derives statistics from the exported assets and prints a report to `System.out`.

+If the `Statistics` application doesn't find a summary file, it should generate one.